 Major in Business Administration - Economics

-Students in the Economics Track complete the major in Business Administration and 21 units of Economics requirements.
-Students will not be allowed to take majors only courses until they have successfully completed all of the PBUA courses and been admitted to the BUAD major.
+The Major in Business Administration is a screened program.
+Please see the admission requirements for additional information.
+Students in this program will not be allowed to take majors only courses until they have successfully completed all of the PBUA courses and been admitted to the BUAD major.

 Requirements for all Business Administration Majors